frankiezafe/FlatMapper/README.md

 # FlatMapper
 Video / generative visual mapper, running in processing.org.

+## licenses

+Code, puredata patch and logo are distributed under [gpl v3](https://www.gnu.org/licenses/agpl-3.0.en.html).

+Video extract from [Mass Production](https://vimeo.com/143615010) by [Matteo Zamagni](https://vimeo.com/matteozamagni) under [cc 3.0](https://creativecommons.org/licenses/by/3.0/).

+Default texture has been found on [Michaela Knights ](http://michaelagamesartba1b.blogspot.be/2015/12/ba1b-consists-of-3-project-briefs-which.html).

+Puking rainbow meme by [Angelishi](http://knowyourmeme.com/photos/1175959-puking-rainbows).

 ## installation

 * download / clone this repository on your drive;
 * install [processing](http://processing.org) and required dependencies (see below);
 * open the sketch;
 * press *run* and that's it!

+## intention

+FlatMapper adds basic video mapping functionalities to any processing sketch.
+It has been conceived during the development of Amas Dryades at [Arts²](http://www.artsaucarre.be/) to simplify the usual workflow involving MadMapper and syphon.

+It has not been packed as a standalone executable to ensure an easy and fast access to the code, and facilitate the integration of new visuals or features.

 ## structure of the repository